Passport & China Visa Instructions

 visa.
 This does not apply to Canadian passport.

-2.3 Date of your first entry into China: The second day is the beginning of your tour.
-For example, you
+2.4 Expected date of your first entry into China: The second day is the beginning of your tour.
+For

 convenience.
 You may wipe out the cities which is not included in your actual itinerary.
 Please note: